CASA of the Bluegrass

 Donate

-At CASA of the Bluegrass, a CASA (Court Appointed Special Advocate) is a trained community volunteer who stands up for children who have experienced abuse, neglect, or dependency and are involved in the family court system.
-Appointed by a family court judge, these volunteers are empowered to speak up for a child’s best interests and help ensure their voice isn’t lost in a complex legal and care system.
+At CASA of the Bluegrass, a Court Appointed Special Advocate (CASA) is a trained community volunteer dedicated to child advocacy for children who have experienced abuse, neglect, or dependency and are involved in the family court system.
+Appointed by a family court judge, these CASA volunteers are empowered to advocate for a child’s best interests and ensure their voice isn’t lost in a complex legal and care system.

 When a child enters foster care, their world changes dramatically.
-CASA volunteers bring consistency, compassion, and advocacy to each child’s life, often becoming the one dependable adult focused solely on that child’s future.
+CASA of the Bluegrass volunteers bring consistency, compassion, and advocacy into each child’s life, often becoming the one dependable adult focused solely on that child’s future.

 CASA of the Bluegrass logo with blue man with a red heart above his head